SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 WHen you are running one of the applications, which is using the rule engine, you can always take a look at the knowledge base, by choosing "Debug Knowledgebase" from the "Support" menu in the tray icon of that application.
 This will create a file named like the application process but with an extension ".knowledge", for example "Race Engineer.knowledge".
 This file contains a textual representation of the knowledge base and will be constantly update.
 This will slow down everything, of course.

-### Syntactical elements
+### Literals, expressions and terms

-Both production and reduction rules share common syntactical elements.
+Both production and reduction rules share common basis types and expression.

 #### Literals